bitails/zixo-connect/README.md

 This solution enables seamless transactions between merchants and clients using SPV (Simplified Payment Verification) technology on the BSV (Bitcoin SV) network.
 The system consists of three primary components:

-1. **Server**: This component can be hosted by the merchant or use the server we provide.
-The server is responsible for broadcasting transactions to the BSV network once they are verified by the merchant.
+1. **Socket Server**: This component can be hosted by the merchant or through the server hosted by the Zixo team.
+The server is responsible for keeping track of socket IDs which are used to connect the merchant with the clients.

-2. **Merchant Service**: This is the service run by the merchant, allowing clients to connect and send data and transactions.
-It verifies transactions based on predefined criteria before sending them to the server for broadcasting.
+2. **Merchant Service**: This service connects the clients to the merchant and allows them to send the data and transactions to the merchant directly.
+It verifies transactions based on predefined criteria before sending them to the server service.

-3. **Client**: The client can be implemented as code or a wallet application.
+3. **Client**: The client can be implemented as code or as a wallet application.
 It initiates transactions by connecting to the merchant service, sending necessary data, and receiving responses.

 ## How It Works